 - Are you evacuated from your home?

 - Are you and your family okay?

-- Is your home habitable?
+- Is your residence habitable?

-AEC’s emergency preparedness team subsequently notified all employees that if other channels don’t function properly, they should use the voice channel.
-Plum’s platform guarantees 100% uptime, so it provides the reliability that AEC needs.
+AEC’s emergency preparedness team subsequently notified all employees that they should use the voice channel if other channels don’t function properly.
+Plum Voice’s platform guarantees 99.9% uptime with quick response scalability, providing the reliability that AEC needs.